akgogemrah/recipe_app_edamam_api_flutter/README.md

 ### Navigation
 -  Flutter Navigation  is used to navigate between screens.
 ### Database
--SQFLITE package is used to adding favorite recipes and reading favorite recipe screen.
+-SQFLITE package is used to adding favorite recipes and reading and deleting favorite recipe screen.

 ## About Edamam Research Search Api
 -To fetch ingredients i request from 'ingredientLines'.